SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 In our second proof of concept, we decided to implement support for openstack-ipsec.
 The initial step involved creating a new container image within the kolla[^kl] project specifically for this purpose.
+However, we

+##### Architecture

+When Neutron[^ne] uses OVN[^ov] as controller it instructs it to create the necessary virtual networking infrastructure (logical switches, routers, etc.), particullary to create Geneve tunnels between compute nodes.
+These tunnels are used to carry traffic between instances on different compute nodes.

+In PoC setup Libreswan[^ls] suite runs on each compute node and manages the IPSec[^ip] tunnels.
+It encrypts the traffic flowing over the Geneve tunnels, ensuring that data is secure as it traverses the physical network.
+In setup phase it establishes IPSec tunnels between compute nodes by negotiating the necessary security parameters (encryption, authentication, etc.).
+Once the tunnels are established, Libreswan[^ls] monitors and manages them, ensuring that the encryption keys are periodically refreshed and that the tunnels remain up.

+A packet originating from a VM on one compute node is processed by OVS and encapsulated into a Geneve tunnel.
+Before the Geneve-encapsulated packet leaves the compute node, it passes through the Libreswan process, which applies IPSec encryption.
+The encrypted packet traverses the physical network to the destination compute node.
+On the destination node, Libreswan[^ls] decrypts the packet, and OVN[^ov] handles decapsulation and forwards it to the target VM.

+OVS database contains the tunnel configurations and a `ovs-monitor-ipsec` process reads them, and establishes and monitors the tunnels.
+For the actual key exchange and encryption/decryption of the traffic it communicates with Libreswan[^ls], specifically with its main daemon `pluto`.

+##### Challanges

-However, we encountered a significant challenge: the ovs-ctl start-ovs-ipsec command could not run inside the container because it requires a running init.d or systemctl to start the IPsec daemon immediately after Open vSwitch (OVS) deploys the configuration.
+Implementing the openstack-ipsec image we encountered a significant challenge: the ovs-ctl start-ovs-ipsec command could not run inside the container because it requires a running init.d or systemctl to start the IPsec daemon immediately after OVS[^ov] deploys the configuration.
 We attempted to use supervisor to manage the processes within the container.
 However, this solution forced a manual start of the IPsec daemon before ovs-ctl had the chance to create the appropriate configurations.

 Another challenge was the requirement for both the IPsec daemon and ovs-ipsec to run within a single container.
 This added complexity to the container configuration and management, making it harder to ensure both services operated correctly and efficiently.

+##### Additional infrastructure

 New ansible role for generating chassis keys and distributing them to the respective machines was created.
 This utility also handles the configuration on